jxqiu77/jxqiu77.github.io/index.md

 ## 😀 About Me

-Hi! 👋 I am a final-year PhD candidate in statistics at HKU and SUSTech (joint program), fortuantely advised by Prof. [Jianfeng (Jeff) Yao](https://jianfengyao.wordpress.com/) (CUHK-SZ) and Prof. [Zeng Li](https://sites.google.com/site/zenglihku/zeng-li-%E6%9D%8E%E6%9B%BE) (SUSTech).
+Hi! 👋
+I am currently a Postdoctoral Fellow in the [Department of Mathematics](https://hkumath.hku.hk/web/index.php) at the University of Hong Kong, where I am mentored by Dr. [Zhigang Bao](https://sites.google.com/view/zhigangbaohomepage/).

 ## 🧐 Research Interests